revk/xmlsql/xmlsql.md

 In most cases the `$` expansion uses the rules as specified for the `xmlexpand` command.
 However, there are some exceptions.
 (see https://github.com/revk/SQLlib/blob/master/sqlexpand.md for details of the `sqlexpand` processing)

 - If an attribute value starts `$?name` then the whole attribute is ignored if the variable name does not exist.
+The `$?name` itself is not expanded. e.g. `tag="${?testvar}1234" will be either not present or `tag="1234"` depending on `testvar` existing or not.
 Used to make an attribute conditional.
 - Nested expansion is allowed, e.g. `${$name}` gets `$name` and then gets a variable by that name.
 - In the case of the tags for generating an SQL query, the operations are exactly the same as the `xmlexpand` command.